Columbia, SC 1001 Violations- False Statement Criminal Defense Attorneys

 False Statements, also known as a 1001 violation, are the most common crime that we handle in the SC Federal Court.
 If you have been charged with making a false statement to a Federal agent, it is extremely important that you obtain an experienced criminal defense attorney who knows what the Government must establish in order to secure a conviction and who will fight to have your charges reduced or even dismissed.

 Contact a SC Criminal Defense Lawyer Before Agreeing to Speak with an FBI Agent

-If you are contacted by a Federal Agent, a free consultation with a criminal defense lawyer at the Strom Law Firm, LLC can help you determine when and whether it is appropriate to agree to speak with them.
-Even if there is not enough evidence to support your arrest, any misrepresentation to an agent, no matter now insignificant, could result in an arrest for a 1001 violation.
+If you are contacted by a Federal Agent, a free consultation with a federal criminal defense lawyer at the Strom Law Firm, LLC can help you determine when and whether it is appropriate to agree to speak with them.
+Even if there is not enough evidence to support your arrest, any misrepresentation to an agent, no matter how insignificant, could result in an arrest for a 1001 violation.

 An arrest for making a false statement can arise from an informal conversation with a Federal agent or officer even if: